-Vaginal agenesis (a-JEN-uh-sis) is a rare disorder that occurs when the vagina doesn't develop, and the womb (uterus) may only develop partially or not at all.
-This condition is present before birth, and may also be associated with kidney, heart or skeletal abnormalities.
+Vaginal agenesis (a-JEN-uh-sis) is a rare disorder in which the vagina doesn't develop, and the womb (uterus) may only develop partially or not at all.
+This condition is present before birth and may also be associated with kidney or skeletal problems.

-The condition is also known as mullerian aplasia or Mayer-Rokitansky-Kuster-Hauser (MRKH) syndrome.
-Both surgical and nonsurgical treatments are available.
+The condition is also known as mullerian agenesis, mullerian aplasia or Mayer-Rokitansky-Kuster-Hauser syndrome.

 Products & Services

 Vaginal agenesis often goes unnoticed until females reach their teens, but don't menstruate (amenorrhea).
 Other signs of puberty usually follow typical female development.

 Vaginal agenesis may have these features:

 - The genitals look like a typical female.